Sport in Mexico: Mixed martial arts

 Mixed martial arts has achieved popularity in the early 21st century.
 Many companies promote MMA cards, with the Ultimate Fighting Championship (UFC) the most dominant.
 Mexico is, along with Brazil, the only two Latin American countries to have world champions in the major MMA leagues, although the country retains the honor of being the first Spanish-speaking country to achieve such a feat.

-Brandon Moreno, from Tijuana, made history when he became the first Mexico-born champion in UFC history.
-Jessica Aguilar, a native of Veracruz, was the first Mexican-born champion in a major MMA promotion, winning the WSOF Strawweight title in 2014 (pre-dating the UFC in that division).
+Some prominent fighters include Yair "Pantera" Rodríguez, Brandon Moreno, Erik "Goyito" Pérez, José "Teco" Quiñónez, Manuel "Loco" Torres, Raul Rosas Jr., and Daniel Zellhuber.
+Like boxing, women's MMA emerged after the men's, with martial artists such as Alexa Grasso, Loopy Godinez, Irene Aldana, Yazmin Jauregui, and Jessica Aguilar.

 In IMMAF, Mexico has won a total of 7 medals in the World Championships, five bronze and two silver.
 The two silver medals were won by Nora Ochoa Pérez in the 2019 Manama and 2023 Belgrade editions, marking the best result for a Mexican fighter in the competition.

-There have been many Champions in MMA who born in the U.S. but are of Mexican heritage, however, including some of the pioneers of the sport such as Frank Shamrock (UFC), Tito Ortiz (UFC), Gilbert Melendez (Strikeforce), Miguel Angel Torres (WEC), and Zoila Frausto Gurgel (Bellator).